Applying for a residence permit due to expulsion

 -

-- Ukrainian citizens with their family members,
+- Ukrainian nationals and their family members,

 Procedure

-The entire procedure is structured as follows:
+The entire process is structured as follows:

 - Registration: Register your residential address with the relevant residents’ registration office at your destination.

-- During the appointment, your identity and documents will be checked (please bring your documents, if possible the originals, with you to the appointment).
+- During the appointment, your identity and documents will be verified (please bring your documents to the appointment, preferably the originals).

-- If your application is rejected, you will receive a rejection notice.
+- If your application is denied, you will receive a notice of denial.

 You will either receive citizen's income, which you must apply for at the job center, or basic income support, which you must apply for at the social services office.